mavixRL/pi_challenge_rag_llm/README.md

   Answer in one sentence, in the same language as the question, including emojis that summarize the content of the answer, and always in third person."""
   mensaje:

-  """Quien es Zara?
+  """Who is Zara?
 Answer in English, if the text is in español, translate the answer to English."""

   ```